Von der Leyen launches re-election bid, citing 'passion for Europe'

 - Oops!Something went wrong.Please try again later.

-European Commission President Ursula von der Leyen has publicly announced her campaign for a second term on Monday, saying that her passion for the European Union has grown over her time in office.
+European Commission President Ursula von der Leyen announced her campaign for a second term on Monday, saying that her passion for the European Union had grown over her time in office.

-"In these five years, not only has my passion for Europe grown, but of course also my experience of how much this Europe can achieve for its people," the German politician said on Monday in Berlin.
+"In these five years, not only has my passion for Europe grown, but of course also my experience of how much this Europe can achieve for its people," the German politician said.

 She spoke shortly after the executive committee of her centre-right Christian Democratic Union (CDU) party in Germany unanimously backed her bid for another term in Brussels.